julius-speech/julius/adinrec/README.md

 ## License

-This tool is licensed under the same license with Julius - see the license term of Julius for defails.
+This tool is licensed under the same license with Julius.
+See the license term of Julius for details.